 The department has a number of schlarships and a gold medal award funded under various trust funds donated by alumni and families of former faculty members.
-'Parvez Smriti Scholarship,' has been established since 2000 by the family members of deceased faculty Mr. Parvez Hasan offering a monthly award of Tk 350 to the student secyuring the highest CGPA at the BS final examinaiton during his MS courses in the department.
-'Prof. Abdul Hai and Prof. Manzoor Hasan Scholarship' has been established in 2009 by former faculty Prof. Manzoor Hasan offering a one time award of Tk 10,000 to the student Page 12 of 124 securing the hisghest GPA in 3rd Year Final Examination.
-'Shah Alam Mazumder Trust Fund' has been established in 2017 by alumni Dr. Md Shah Alam Majumder to award Gold Medal to the student securing the highest CGPA in BS Honours Final Examination.
+'Parvez Memorial Scholarship' has been established since 2000 by the family members of deceased faculty Mr. Parvez Hasan offering a monthly award of Tk 350 an MS student who secured the highest CGPA at the BS final examination.
+'Prof. Abdul Hai and Prof. Manzoor Hasan Scholarship' has been established in 2009 by former faculty Prof. Manzoor Hasan offering a one time award of Tk 10,000 to the student securing the hisghest GPA in 3rd Year Final Examination.
+'Shah Alam Mazumder Trust Fund' has been established in 2017 by Dr. Md Shah Alam Majumder, a geology alumni to award a Gold Medal to the student securing the highest CGPA in BS Honours Final Examination.
 'Sabrina Sharmin Memorial Trust Fund' has been established in 2017 by the students of 32nd Geology Honours batch offering a one time award of Tk 10,000 to the student securing the highest GPA in 1st Year Final Examination.
-Prof. M A Latif Scholarship Fund has been set up at the Department in 2018 with contributions from the family members of Prof. M A Latif.
+'Prof. M A Latif Scholarship Fund' has been set up at the Department in 2018 with contributions from the family members of Prof. M A Latif.
 A monthly scholarship of Tk.
-5000 will be awarded preferably to a female student of 2nd year honours class, with provisions for reewal up to 4th year, based on economic conditions and result of 1st Year Final Examination.
+5000 will be awarded preferably to a female student of 2nd year B.S.
+Honours class, with provisions for renewal up to 4th year, based on both economic conditions and 1st Year Final Examination result.